openhab/static-code-analysis/docs/maven-plugin.md

 ### static-code-analysis:findbugs

 Description:
-    Executes the `findbugs-maven-plugin` goal `findbugs` with a  ruleset file and configuration properties
+    Executes the `spotbugs-maven-plugin` goal `findbugs` with a  ruleset file and configuration properties

 Parameters: